Lionel Messi news: 'My son asked me why they want to kill me!' - Barcelona star slams Argentina 'lies' | Goal.com

 "If we had won the World Cup in Brazil all would be different today.
 We lost because of small details.
 After that there were a lot of messes and I think the press should have dealt with it in a different way".

-Messi also gave an insight into the role the Albiceleste manager Lionel Scaloni has asked him to take up in the team as they start looking ahead to this year's edition of the Copa America.
+Messi also gave an insight into the role the Albiceleste manager Lionel Scaloni has asked him to take up in the team as they start looking ahead to this year's edition of the Copa America, though he feels the team needs more experience before they start to win titles again.

 "He wants a strong and a solid team which doesn't concede chances, doesn't suffer in defence and that is safe without the ball," said Messi.